Over $27.5 million returned to Missouri consumers with the assistance of the Missouri Department of Commerce and Insurance

 The Insurance Market Regulation Division focuses on identifying and resolving systemic issues that impact Missouri insurance consumers.
 In some instances, market regulation actions originate from consumer complaints filed with the Insurance Consumer Affairs Division.
 In other instances, the issues are identified through a review of insurance company filings and monitoring insurance company activities in the insurance marketplace.

-Consumers with complaints or questions about their insurance company or agent can call the DCI’s Insurance Consumer Hotline at 800-726-7390 or visit insurance.mo.gov/consumers.
-A comprehensive list of enforcement and market regulation actions is available on the
+Consumers with complaints or questions about their insurance company or agent can call the DCI’s Insurance Consumer Hotline at 800-726-7390or visit insurance.mo.gov/consumers.
+A comprehensive list of enforcement and market regulation actions is available on the DCI’s website.

 DCI is charged with protecting Missouri consumers through oversight of the insurance industry, banks, credit unions, utilities and various professional licensees operating in the state.
 For more information about the department, please visit our website at dci.mo.gov.